freerange/site/soups/show-and-tell/show-and-tell-30.snip.markdown

 Chris lives on a houseboat moored on an island in the Thames.
 To get on and off his boat he uses another small boat with an outboard motor.
-This means he is particularly interested in the tidal stream conditions of the Thames where he lives.
+This means he is particularly interested in the stream conditions of the Thames where he lives.

-The Environmental Agency do not seem to provide open data about the tidal stream conditions but they do have
+The Environmental Agency do not seem to provide open data about the stream conditions but they do have
 [a website that gives a visual indication](http://riverconditions.environment-agency.gov.uk/).